Make Me Mango

 “We noticed that Chinese customers do not carry much cash and when they see the Alipay sign, they are more encouraged to walk in.
 As a merchant, we will try to find the most convenient option for our customers.
 The ability to provide quick and seamless payment options has raised the spending flow from our customers.
 In January 2019, we received almost 600 transactions from Alipay alone."

 Chinese people and Alipay are like natural counterparts.
 Wherever there is Alipay, there is Chinese spending.

 We specialize in mango desserts and do not have a technical team in-house.
 When we started using OmisePay to accept Alipay, our concern was mainly about configuring the system and its updates.
 We were also worried whether there would be a language barrier when using the app since our staff are local Thais, but Omise provides us with a localized language platform.

 “We found that OmisePay has a user-friendly interface which makes it simple to use.
 It was completely hassle-free when we had to train our staff to use OmisePay.
 And now, whenever our staff sees Chinese customers walk into our store, they will automatically prepare the Alipay payment method.”

 Offering a QR code payment method via Alipay provides tourists with a smooth transaction experience when visiting stores.
 For them, it takes out the messy configuration of unfamiliar banknotes and coins.
-All it takes to make a payment, is to simply scan the QR code with their mobile device.
-Additionally, as a merchant it becomes very easy for you to handle many customers at once by providing a cashless channel which is quicker to process.
+All it takes to make a payment is to simply scan the QR code with their mobile device.
+Additionally, as a merchant, it becomes very easy for you to handle many customers at once by providing a cashless channel that is quicker to process.